Silvretta Ski Traverse

 Departure after breakfast or transfer to one of our other Alps ski traverses!

 We will book a hotel for your group in one of three towns in the Paznaun Region: Galtür, Ischgl, or Mathon.
-It is easy to reach these torns by train and bus from nearby airports.
+It is easy to reach these towns by train and bus from nearby airports.
 The closest airports are Innsbruck, Austria (1 hour); Munich, Germany (3 hours); Friedrichshafen, Germany (2.5 hours); and Zürich, Switzerland (3-4 hours).

 From one of the airports and/or the city’s main train station, take the train to “Landeck-Zams”, Austria.
 Once in Landeck, get on bus number 260 to Paznaun, directly in front of the train station.
 The scenic bus ride takes around 50 minutes to 1 hour.
 Taxis from Landeck-Zams train station are also available.
 Contact information can be found here.